xicaz/gjam-app/README.md

 ## GJAM Jam

-##### Casey McClenathan Garrett Foster Jexica Ayran Joshua Ramnanan
+##### Casey McClenathan, Garrett Foster, Jexica Ayran, Joshua Ramnanan

 ## Project Description

-This is a jam selling website that when users log in they can view, customize and edit jams.
-Jams are stored in a database so that users can see products created by other users.
-If a user is not signed in, they will not be able to edit or customize a jam.
+This is an eCommerce jam store that lets users log in with the option to view, create, and edit jams.
+Jams are stored in a database so that users can see jams they created and jams created by other users.
+If a user is not signed in, they will not be able to edit or create a jam.
+A shopping cart is available to logged in users so they can add and remove jams.

 ## Wireframes